IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 You can use this identity to pass downstream for sending in the RTB bid stream.

 If the `getAdvertisingToken()` method call returns `null`, there was no identity or valid token generated.
+Some possible reasons for this, and some things you could do to troubleshoot, are as follows:

+- The identity is invalid.
+Check to see whether there are any errors from the previous `setIdentity()` call.
+- You could enable logging to get more information: see [Enable Logging](#enable-logging).
-One possible reason for this is that the advertising token inside the UID2 identity has expired, and the refresh token has also expired so the SDK cannot refresh the token.
-If this happens, you'll need to call the `generateIdentity()` method again: see [Implement Server-Side Token Generation](#implement-server-side-token-generation).
-Then, pass the result into the mobile app’s UID2Manager again.
+- The advertising token inside the UID2 identity has expired, and the refresh token has also expired, so the SDK cannot refresh the token.

-(**GWH__SW_08: in the client-side doc we have these other options... are they not valid here?
-Check to see whether there are errors from the generateIdentity call, enable logging.
-Just checking.
-Later note: Logging is below.
-Should we make them consistent?**)
+If there is no identity, follow the instructions in [Implement Server-Side Token Generation](#implement-server-side-token-generation) again, generate a new identity, and pass the result into your mobile app's UID2Manager again.

-## Best Practices on When to Pass New UID2 Token to the UID2 SDK
+## When to Pass a New UID2 Identity into the SDK

-(**GWH__SW_09 can we make this into a Best Practices section and then just list this one for now?
-We'll get others I'm sure.**)

-The best way to determine if a new UID2 identity is required by the UID2 SDK again is to call the `getAdvertisingToken()` method in all cases:
+The best way to determine whether a new UID2 identity is required by the UID2 SDK again is to call the `getAdvertisingToken()` method in all cases:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>